I Pass The CMA Exam!

 1. Do I get a good job / instant salary increase / promotion / a ticket to move to the US once I pass the CMA exam?

-From Hari: “It requires lot of patience and work ethic and sometimes one may question whether it is worth the efforts because the outcome can only be observed over the period of time and results are not always immediate.
+From Hari: “It requires a lot of patience and work ethic, and sometimes one may question whether it is worth the efforts because the outcome can only be observed over a period of time and results are not always immediate.

 Can’t agree more with this.
 Please see the certification as a longer-term investment.